dovecot/documentation/source/settings/core.rst

    ``sis posix``

-      SiS with immediate byte-by-byte comparison during saving.
+      SIS with immediate byte-by-byte comparison during saving.

    ``sis-queue posix``

-      SiS with delayed comparison and de-duplication.
+      SIS with delayed comparison and de-duplication.

    :ref:`Mail user variables <variables-mail_user>` can be used.